-Check-out our what's on page for a calendar of events, Civic Centre and Bijou Theatre shows, No Lights No Lycra, Argentine Tango and other activities in Esperance!
+Check-out our what's on page for a calendar of events, Civic Centre and Bijou Theatre shows, No Lights No Lycra, and other activities in Esperance!

 ART TRAIL – Take a look at Esperance galleries.
-Art trail guides available at the Esperance Visitor Centre.
+List available at the Esperance Visitor Centre.

 ADVENTURELAND PLAYGROUND – Do you have young children looking for something to do?
-Try the Adventure land Playground located on the Esplanade next to the Taylor Street Tearooms.
+Try the Adventure land Playground located on the Esplanade near Taylor street.

 BANDY CREEK BOAT HARBOUR – The bustling hub of the region’s commercial fishing industry; a great place to drop a line in the water.
 Turn right off Fisheries Road 6.5kms from town.

-BICYCLE HIRE – Hire a bicycle from Dempster Sporting, and cycle the way from Castletown to Twilight.
+BICYCLE HIRE – Hire a bicycle from Fat Albert (brochure available at the visitor centre) or Dempster Sporting, and cycle the way from Castletown to Twilight.
 This track is about 15kms long.

 BINGO – Every Friday night from 7.00pm.
 For eyes down at 7.30pm.
 Good Prizes, good atmosphere and good time with 25 games and 2 flyers.
 At the Esperance Bowling Club in Black Street.
 For inquiries please call 08 90711784